 Acupuncture and Traditional Chinese Medicine have been shown to help people with Irritable Bowel Syndrome – commonly called IBS.
 The condition is also known as ‘spastic colon’ or ‘mucus colitis’.
 The condition has been labeled a ‘syndrome’ because it involves a group of symptoms that varies for different affected individuals.
 Reports have shown that many people suffer from this condition.

-Chinese Medicine Sees IBS As Disharmony
+Chinese Medicine Sees Irritable Bowel Syndrome As ‘Disharmony’

 Traditional Chinese medicine views the spleen as being associated with the function of digestion and transforming food into energy (Qi and blood).
-The spleen can be weakened by a number of factors, including overeating unhealthy foods, overwork, too much worry, fatigue, and lack of exercise.
-When the spleen is weak and the liver is not moving smoothly, the liver overacts on the spleen and can manifest as symptoms of IBS.
+The spleen can be weakened by a number of factors, including — overeating unhealthy foods, overwork, too much worry, fatigue, and lack of exercise.
+When the spleen is weak and the liver is not moving smoothly, the liver overacts on the spleen and can manifest with symptoms of IBS.

 Some lifestyle changes that may help alleviate symptoms include:

 - Getting adequate exercise helps relieve stress, assists the body with energy movement, helps regulates bowels, and helps alleviate constipation.

 - Practicing stress relief measures, such as meditation, yoga, breathing exercises, or quiet time, helps keep IBS symptoms under control.